NERSC/sc22-dl-tutorial/README.md

 ### Weak and Strong Throughput Scaling

 First we want to measure the scaling efficiency while this might change as we increase the scale.
-The following plot was generated with this command:
+An example command to generate the points for 8 nodes is:
 ```
-BENCHY_OUTPUT=weak_scale -N 32 ./submit_pm.sh --num_data_workers 4 --config=bs64_opt --enable_benchy
+BENCHY_OUTPUT=weak_scale sbatch -N 8 ./submit_pm.sh --num_data_workers 4 --config=bs64_opt --enable_benchy
 ```

 <img src="tutorial_images/scale_perfEff.png" width="500">

 The plot shows the throughput as we scale up to 32 nodes.
 The solid green line shows the real data throughput, while the dotted green line shows the ideal throughput, i.e. if we multiply the single GPU throughput by the number of GPUs used.
 For example for 32 nodes we get around 78% scaling efficiency.
 The blue lines show the data throughput by running the data-loader in isolation.
 The orange lines show the throughput for synthetic data.

 Next we can further break the performance of the applications, but make the communication between work switched off.
-The following plot was generated with this command, by adding the noddp flag:
+An example command to generate the points for 8 nodes and adding the noddp flag is:
 ```
-BENCHY_OUTPUT=weak_scale_noddp sbatch -N 32 ./submit_pm.sh --num_data_workers 4 --config=bs64_opt --enable_benchy --noddp
+BENCHY_OUTPUT=weak_scale_noddp sbatch -N 8 ./submit_pm.sh --num_data_workers 4 --config=bs64_opt --enable_benchy --noddp
 ```

 <img src="tutorial_images/scale_perfComm.png" width="500">